How to use get and set accessors in C#?

 }

-Why we use properties in C#?
+Why do we use properties in C#?

 1. Data validation